When $\mathbb{Z}_2$ one-form symmetry leads to non-invertible axial symmetries: Non-invertible symmetries in SU(N)/Z2 with 2-index anti-symmetric representation

 \section{Non-invertible symmetries in \texorpdfstring{$SU(N)/\mathbb{Z}_2$}{SU(N)/Z2} with 2-index anti-symmetric representation}

-We focus now on four-dimensional $SU(N)$ gauge theory with one flavour of fermions in the anti-symmetric $ \yng(1,1)$ representation.
-It has $N$-ality equal to 2, i.e. $c=2$ in our notation, so that we will restrict $N$ to be even in order for $q=$ gcd$(N,c)$ to be different than 1, and by extension to have an electric one-form symmetry $\mathbb{Z}_2^{(1)}$ in our theory.
+We focus now on four-dimensional $SU(N)$ gauge theory with one flavour of fermions in the anti-symmetric $ \yng(1,1)$ representation.\footnote{A very similar theory has been recently considered in \cite{Anber:2023pny}, focusing though on different properties.} It has $N$-ality equal to 2, i.e. $c=2$ in our notation, so that we will restrict $N$ to be even in order for $q=$ gcd$(N,c)$ to be different than 1, and by extension to have an electric one-form symmetry $\mathbb{Z}_2^{(1)}$ in our theory.
 Excluding $SU(2)$, we consider $N \geq 4$.

 Note that we focus on the anti-symmetric representation $ \yng(1,1)$, but there is a similar story for the symmetric representation $ \yng(2)$, as we will comment briefly in Sec.~\ref{sec:symmetric}.
 The only exception is for $SU(4)$, where the anti-symmetric representation is real and we will take one Weyl fermion only.